-PATHWAYS COMMON CORE: 21 CREDITS PROGRAM CORE: 39 CREDITS A. REQUIRED CORE: 12 Credits Counseling New Student Seminar English: 6 credits ENG101 English Composition I (ENA101 or ENC101 depending on placement scores) ENG102 Writing through Literature 3 Humanities: 12 credits HUA202 History of Photography Mathematical and Quantitative Reasoning: 3 credit Select one course from the following: MAT107 Mathematics and the Modern World MAT112 College Algebra MAT118 Introductory Statistics Select two of the following: HUA104 Introduction to Design HUA115 Color Theory HUA126 Computer Art II Select one of the following: Life and Physical Sciences: 3 credits Select one of the following courses: SCB101 Topics in Biological Sciences SCC101 Topics in Chemistry SCP101 Topics in Physics 3 HUN191 Photojournalism HUN192 Art and Society Fine Arts: Photography: 24 credits HUA103 Beginning Drawing SCP140 Topics in Astronomy B. FLEXIBLE CORE 9 HUA125 Introduction to Computer Art HUA130 Beginning Photography HUA155 The View Camera HUA230 Intermediate Photography To complete the degree requirements for the Flexible Core, students are advised to select three courses from the recommended course selections listed in the program handbook.
-Note: Only one course may be selected from a category and select courses from three different disciplines ı HUA234 Color Photography HUA238 Alternative Photography: The Manipulated Image HUC240 Video Production Workshop Unrestricted Elective: 3 credits
+ENG101 English Composition I (ENA101 or ENC101 depending on placement scores) ENG102 Writing through Literature

+Mathematical and Quantitative Reasoning: 3 credits 3

+Select one course from the following: MAT107 Mathematics and the Modern World MAT112 College Algebra MAT115 College Algebra and Trigonometry MAT118 Introductory Statistics

+Select one of the following courses: SCB101 Topics in Biological Sciences SCC101 Topics in Chemistry SCP101 Topics in Physics SCP140 Topics in Astronomy

+To complete the degree requirements for the Flexible Core, students are advised to select three courses from the recommended course selections listed in the program handbook.
+Note: Only one course may be selected from a category and select courses from three different disciplines.